fernvenue/adguardhome-upstream/README.md

 ### How felixonmars's dnsmasq-china-list works?

 Using specific upstreams for some domains is a common way to accelerate internet in mainland China.
-This list collects domains that use NS servers located in mainland China, allowing us to use some DNS servers for them that don't break CDN or geo-based results, while using encrypted and trusted DNS servers for other domains.
+This list collects domains that use NS servers (**NS IS NOT THE SAME THING WITH DNS!!**) located in mainland China, allowing us to use some DNS servers for them that don't break CDN or geo-based results, while using encrypted and trusted DNS servers for other domains.

 ### Why it's better than other methods?